amkzdev/amkzdev/README.md

 # Hi there!
 My name is Amir Mahdi (AMKZ)

-**I am a full-stack developer with over 4 years of experience**.
+**I am a Front End developer with over 4 years of experience**.
 I specialize in using Javascript, Typescript, Reactjs, and Next Js to create stunning web applications.
 Throughout my career, I have developed numerous industrial projects that have helped me gain a deeper understanding of the industry's nuances.

 One thing that sets me apart from others is my eye for design.
 I believe that a well-designed website not only looks great but also functions smoothly.
 I always strive to create user-friendly interfaces that make navigating through the website a breeze.